Supported Frameworks

 Step 3: Enter the model details

-• Model Details: In this step, Add your model name (The name that you wish to call your model), Choose the type of model (Eg: Transformer), Choose the task type (Eg: Text generation) and Hugging Face model name (paste the name of the HF model from the hugging face portal).
+• **Model Details: In this step, Add your model name(The name that you wish to call your model), Choose the model type(Eg: Transformer), Choose the task type (Eg: Text generation) and Huggingface model name.

 Enter the details as noted